-Applications are made to Babcock Prime Education Services using the Free School Meals Application Form or the online Free School Meals Application Form.
-Further information can be found by visiting Worcestershire.gov.uk or by contacting the Free School Meals Team on 01905 678154 or at email@example.com
+Applications are made to Babcock Prime Education Services using the Free School Meals Application Form.
+Further information can be found by visiting Worcestershire.gov.uk or by contacting the Free School Meals Team on 01905678154 or at firstname.lastname@example.org

 The Department for Education (DfE) introduced the SPP in 2011, for maintained sector schools in England as part of the commitment to delivering the armed forces covenant.

 State schools, academies and free schools in England, which have children of service personnel in reception to Year 11, can receive the funding, which is designed to assist the school to provide mainly non-educational support (known as pastoral care) to these children.
 The SPP is currently £300 per child of service personnel, paid directly to the school.

 Schools will only be able to claim the SPP if the parents of those eligible children declare their child’s service status to their school Head Teacher, before the annual school census which is due to take place on 21 January.

 The SPP helps schools to support the unique challenges children with parents in the armed forces can often face.